Mark-Assessment/j-tamburro-tranquil-trail-m1-2/TESTING.md

 - I made the mistake early on in my project of using lowercase letters when using git commands.
 This was something I very quickly learnt not to do and since then have ensured that all other git commands are written beginning with a capital letter.

+- I would sometimes get a little muddled on writing the correct command when using git add.
+All files have gone into the right folders despite this.